 hyperbolic study on Franco Grignani, 1991 (2020 with GeoGebra – CC BY-NC-ND 4.0)

-As Grignani himself noted in 1982 regarding hyperbolic tensions, “the three-dimensionality is illusory and comes out from the experience that each of us has on the position of light and its relative shadow.”
+As Grignani himself noted in 1982 regarding hyperbolic tensions, “the three-dimensionality is illusory and arises from the experience each of us has with the position of light and its corresponding shadow.”
+[III]

 Professor of Nuclear Science Giuseppe Caglioti, in the book Simmetrie Infrante (The Dynamics of Ambiguity, cover by Grignani – 1983), provided an insightful description of the sensation when encountering a hyperbolic artwork by Grignani: “To a superficial observer, the work reproduced here could at first appear a two-dimensional geometric drawing, made up of many black and white parallelograms, delimited by clear and sharply defined sides.
 But after a few moments, these parallelograms reorganize themselves before our eyes; […] the gaze tends to identify and then to follow privileged itineraries, along which the level of attention required remains almost constant. […] After a further period of observation, new perspectives soon explode outside the surface of this painting. […] The result is an alternation of multiple current patterns of the possible structuring of space.”